Billy Van Zandt: Personal life

 Van Zandt is the half-brother of musician-actor Steven Van Zandt and brother-in-law of his wife, actress Maureen Van Zandt.

-Billy married actress Adrienne Barbeau on December 31, 1992.
-The couple met in 1991 during the West Coast premiere of Billy's play Drop Dead!.
-They separated in 2012 and divorced in 2018.
-They have twin sons, William and Walker (born March 17, 1997).
+Van Zandt married actress Adrienne Barbeau on December 31, 1992.
+The couple met in 1991 during the West Coast premiere of his play Drop Dead!.
+They divorced in 2018.
+They have twin sons.

 Two years after his marriage ended, Billy and actress Teresa Ganzel met during his Off-Broadway play You've Got Hate Mail and have been together ever since.
 They announced their engagement over Christmas 2020 and married September 12, 2021.

+On April 26, 2024, Van Zandt was honored by having the street his family lived on named in his honor, becoming 'Van Zandt Way.'